My blog posts likely contain affiliate links, including for the Amazon Associates program.

 As you can tell, “Hoonah” comes from the name “Huna;” it is an equivalent name for the modern cruise port “Icy Strait Point,” though the actual community (i.e. where locals live) is a short distance further inland along Port Frederick than where your cruise terminal will dock.

 Given how many cruise companies offer a number of interesting and unique shore excursions in Icy Strait Point, it was hard to choose which ones to recommend.
 But, I’ve weighed the options and consider these nine to be the best Icy Strait Point and Hoonah cruise excursions.
 Here’s how I calculated the scores:

-- I looked at the number of cruise companies offering that excursion in 2022.
+- I looked at the number of cruise companies offering that excursion this year.

 - Finally, I added up the metrics to come up with a final score.

 - To break ties, I used the “uniqueness” score, since I want to encourage you to try new things in Alaska!

 For 2024, here’s my list of the best Icy Strait Point excursions: